onflow/kitty-items/LOCAL_DEV.md

 (☝️ **Note**: your local emulator's output may be different.
 Be sure to use values from _your own shell_ to ensure they match with your local environment).

 Add the value of `NonFungibleToken` in your emulator's output to: `scripts/run-local.sh` for the variable `NON_FUNGIBLE_TOKEN_ADDRESS`

-### 7. Finish up!

-Now that you've added the environment variables you'll need to run the application.

-#### Install `fcl-dev-wallet`

-Ensure the emulatoris running and, follow the <a href="https://github.com/onflow/fcl-dev-wallet" target="_blank">instructions here</a> for installing `fcl-dev-wallet`.
-Do not start the dev wallet.
-We'll do that in the next step.

-### 8. Start the project
+### 7. Start the project

+From the root of the project run: `npm install` to install `lerna`.

+Once finished run `lerna exec npm install` to install the project's dependencies.

-From the root of the project run `npm run start:dev` to start the project in local development mode!
+From the root of the project run `npm run start:dev` to start Kitty Items in local development mode!

 ---